Skip to Main Content

 Possible Faculty Actions in Cases of Academic Misconduct.

-Referral to the appropriate support service; Assignment of a grade reduction on an academic exercise; Assignment of a final letter grade/reduction for the course; Assignment of an unforgivable “F” for the class; Referral of the charges to the Dean/ Chairperson/ Director of the academic unit in which the student is enrolled with a recommendation for one or more of the following: temporary or permanent loss or use of a University facility, suspension from a College, Department, or program, expulsion from the University or referral to Student Affairs for a violation of the Student Conduct Code.
+Academic misconduct actions can include from the course instructor: referral to the appropriate support service; assignment of a grade reduction on an academic exercise; assignment of a final letter grade/reduction for the course; assignment of an unforgivable “F” for the class; and/or referral of the charges to the Dean/Chairperson/Director of the academic unit in which the student is enrolled.
+Department/College/University leadership may recommend the student for one or more of the following: temporary or permanent loss or use of a University facility, suspension from a College, Department, or program, expulsion from the University; or referral to Student Affairs for a violation of the Student Conduct Code.

 Where will you apply?